Augmented Reality examples and use cases in the real world mature and grow each year, with the introduction of new products and software.

 AR companies like Virtualitics can provide new ways to visualize these complex datasets, providing real value to decision-makers.

 Clothing store owners can utilize AR experiences to provide shoppers with an interactive way to obtain product details.
 Some examples include where a garment was made, if it’s part of a sale or promotion, or if it uses sustainable materials.
-Shoppers can conveniently view this information on their mobile device and then share it on social media or other digital channels if they choose to.
+Shoppers can conveniently view this information on their mobile devices and then share it on social media or other digital channels if they choose to.

 AR is being used to virtually project a building on an empty piece of land before the building is constructed.
 Constructors are also measuring length and distance between objects using the tracking capabilities of augmented reality.